brandon929/FramePack/README.md

 FramePack can be trained with a much larger batch size, similar to the batch size for image diffusion training.

+This version of FramePack is rendering videos at 24fps.

 **Video diffusion, but feels like image diffusion.**

 # Requirements